WHAT YOU NEED TO KNOW BEFORE YOU JOIN THE PTA

 Do you take a deep breath and dive in head first even though you won’t know a single person there or do you shake your head and paddle away, secure in the knowledge that it just isn’t ‘your kind of thing?’

 I know how intimidating a first meeting with the PTA can be.
 Standing around watching the veterans laugh.

 Listening to well-rehearsed banter covering years of shared events and private jokes, whilst you are alone reading the three bullet point agenda again and again, willing the meeting to start.

 But the truth is, most of us worry about the same thing.

-Is the PTA full of over-achievers, party-types, tee-totallers, sporty parents, single-parents, stay at home parents, thespian-types, yummy mummies, slummy mummies, people like you and me?
+Is the PTA full of over-achievers, party-types, tee-totallers, working mums, single-parents, stay at home parents, thespian-types, yummy mummies, slummy mummies, people like you and me?
 Most probably.